 Not sure what to do after you finish writing your e-book?

-Here are the exact steps I took to format my e-book and start selling it online.
+Here are the exact steps I took to format my e-book in Word and start selling it online.

 1. Editing Process

 The first step that I tackled was the editing process.
 I went through the Word Document 2 -3 times and made many of the edits myself.
 I then hired a professional editor who went over the document with a fine-toothed comb (editing cost $200).
 I highly recommend hiring an editor – because they will catch little things like odd phrases, correct grammar, and punctuation usage.
 My editor even checked all of my links in the document to make sure that they were working.
 Once the editing process was completed, it was time to format my document into an e-book.